 Dorothy Judith Berry

 I am the Digital Collections Program Manager at Houghton Library, Harvard University.
-I graduated from the Department of Folklore and Ethnomusicology and the School of Information and Library Science at Indiana University, and currently serve as Chair of the Archivists and Archives of Color Section of the Society of American Archivists.
+I graduated from the Department of Folklore and Ethnomusicology and the School of Informatics, Computing, and Engineering at Indiana University.
+I currently serve as Chair of the Archivists and Archives of Color Section of the Society of American Archivists.
 My work has focused on the intersections of information science and African American history, ranging from newspaper database research on the earliest mentions of African American concert music performances, to inventory design for the cosmetic kit of Hollywood's first Black woman makeup artist, to exhibit curation highlighting transatlantic art inspired by African American film.

 Archival materials open the door to history in visceral and unfettered ways.
 I am committed to a career of expanding access to those materials through creative and innovative ways focusing on digital and physical methodologies that unite stakeholder communities with their often displaced heritages.